Learn about many of the available medications in our database.

 Before you begin using a medication, be sure to inform your doctor of any medical conditions or allergies you may have, any medications you are taking, whether you are pregnant or breast-feeding, and any other significant facts about your health.
 These factors may affect how you should use this medication.

 Heart disease: Alectinib can cause very low heart rate.
-If you have heart conditions with low heart rate such as certain types of arrhythmia, congestive heart failure, sick sinus syndrome or certain types of heart block, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.
+If you have heart conditions with low heart rate such as certain types of arrhythmias, congestive heart failure, sick sinus syndrome or certain types of heart block, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

-If you experience signs of slow heartbeat, such as dizziness, lightheadedness and fainting, let your doctor know as soon as possible.
+If you experience signs of slow heartbeat, such as dizziness, lightheadedness, and fainting, let your doctor know as soon as possible.

 Gastrointestinal perforation: Rarely, people taking alectinib experience a gastrointestinal perforation.
 This is a condition where a hole forms through the walls of the digestive tract and is a medical emergency.
 If you have risk factors for this type of complication, such as a history of diverticulitis, cancer that has spread to the digestive tract or are taking other medications that may cause gastrointestinal perforation, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.